-For example, trying to compare readings where the connection between the battery and measurement device uses two battery posts versus four battery posts is not possible and the reason why will be explained.
+For example, trying to compare readings where the connection between the battery and measurement device uses two battery posts versus four battery posts is not possible, which we will explain.

-In order to understand the different ohmic readings, an understanding is required of a 4-wire connection also known as a kelvin connection which will also be covered.
+In order to understand the different ohmic readings, an understanding is required of a 4-wire connection, also known as a kelvin connection, and we’ll look at this too.

 Battery Impedance Size

-Lead-acid batteries have a low impedance and therefore the ability to deliver high currents.
-Hence the large short circuit current specified on battery datasheets, e.g. 2,500A for 12V 80 Ah battery.
+Lead-acid batteries have a low impedance, therefore the ability to deliver high currents.
+Hence the large, short circuit current specified on battery datasheets, e.g., 2,500A for 12V 80 Ah battery.

 Typical impedance for a battery in the standby industry:

 - 12V 80Ah VRLA battery = 0.003 Ω (3.0mΩ)

 - 2V 800Ah VRLA battery = 0.0002 Ω (0.2mΩ)

 To get an idea of the size of impedance, let’s compare the typical battery impedances to the resistance of the wire in a standard IEC power lead.
 The wire length equivalents of the impedances mentioned are 330mm (13.0 inches) and 22mm (0.87inches).